-Hi and welcome to the website of the Myra Kraft Transitional Year Program (MKTYP)!
+Hi and welcome to the website of the Myra Kraft Achievers Program (formerly MKTYP)!

-Once I introduce myself at events, and people can get over my long and unusual name, the next question is: What is the MKTYP?
+Once I introduce myself at events, and people can get over my long and unusual name, the next question is: What is the Myra Kraft Achievers Program?

 Our motto is still Knowledge, Justice, Excellence.